Nidhi3338/Microsoft_azure/README.md

 - 10,000 management groups can be supported in a single directory.
 - A management group tree can support up to six levels of depth.
 This limit doesn't include the root level or the subscription level.
 - Each management group and subscription can support only one parent.( they only have one root user, no two parents)

+ ### Lab-2
+  - Task 1: Create a virtual machine, In this task, you’ll create a virtual machine using the Azure portal.

+a.
+Sign in to the Azure portal.

+b.Select Create a resource > Compute > Virtual Machine > Create.

+c.The Create a virtual machine pane opens to the basics tab.

+d.Verify or enter the following values for each setting.
+If a setting isn’t specified, leave the default value.

+- Task 2: Verify resources created Once the deployment is created, you can verify that Azure created not only a VM, but all of the associated resources the VM needs.

+a.Select Home
+b.Select Resource groups